 Which I think is not so great because if you didn’t get all or any of the answers right, you might feel not-very-smart and that’s not allowed here on The Money Coach.

-No stupid questions, just an industry that is most profitable when financial literacy is at a minimum.
+There are no stupid questions, just an industry that is most profitable when financial literacy is not part of the equation.

 A. More than $102

 B. Exactly $102

 The answer to this lies in understanding the concept of compound interest.
 You can click that for the Wikipedia definition, but here is mine:

 If you have $100 and put it in a savings account that pays 2% per year, at the end of the first year, you will have $102.
 (100 x 2% or 100 x 1.02 = 102).
 So that is after one year.
 The question asks how much you will have after five years.

 Working this out from day one: